bec-archer/SR80-Manuals/user-manual.md

 The timeout is configurable by an admin (default is 2 minutes).
 Setting it to 0 disables it entirely.

-### Role Switcher (Debug Only)
+### Role Switcher (Debug / TestFlight)

 The role switcher is a developer tool for switching between Front Counter, Tech Station, and Admin views without resetting the device.
-It only appears in debug/test builds — it won't be in the final app.
+It only appears in debug and TestFlight builds — it won't be in the App Store version.

 **Enabling it:** Open the sidebar, scroll to the **Developer** section at the bottom, and tap the **Role Switcher** toggle.
 You'll be prompted to enter an admin PIN.
 Once confirmed, a small purple ladybug button appears in the bottom-left corner of every screen.